 Before the end of the second year of fellowship, fellows are expected to submit research abstracts to a major infectious diseases meeting as well as present their work at our divisional grand rounds and our departmental research day.
 Ultimately, the research performed during fellowship should result in a manuscript for submission to a peer-reviewed journal.

-- Training in Microbiology: Fellows will participate in a formal four-week microbiology rotation under the supervision of the Director of Clinical Microbiology, Vincent LaBombardi, M.D.
+G. Training in Microbiology: Fellows will participate in a formal four-week microbiology rotation under the supervision of the Directors of Clinical Microbiology, Camille Hamula, PhD, and Tanis Dingle, PhD.
 In addition, weekly microbiology rounds are held at both Mount Sinai and Elmhurst to review the relevant microbiology of the cases currently being managed by the fellows on the consult services.
 We are also fortunate to have on faculty an internationally recognized expert in diagnostic clinical microbiology, Edward Bottone, Ph.D., who enthusiastically provides consultative services on any case and provides support for both case presentations and other scholarly activities.

-- Continuity Clinic: Each fellow is assigned a weekly continuity of care clinic at either Mount Sinai or Elmhurst.
+I. Continuity Clinic: Each fellow is assigned a weekly continuity of care clinic at either Mount Sinai or Elmhurst.
 The fellow will be responsible for attending this clinic throughout the two years, and participation in the clinic takes priority over all other activities.
 The clinic population at each site varies somewhat, with primary emphasis on the outpatient management of HIV and other chronic infections.
-Fellows are precepted at both sites by a faculty member (Shirish Huprikar, M.D. at Mount Sinai and Carlos Salama, M.D. at Elmhurst Hospital) who is dedicated to fellow teaching and supervision of the clinical care provided by the fellows.
+Fellows are precepted at both sites by a faculty members Judith Aberg, MD and Mikyung Lee, MD at Mount Sinai and Carlos Salama, M.D. at Elmhurst Hospital) who is dedicated to fellow teaching and supervision of the clinical care provided by the fellows.